 Other Irish terms for grandmother include máthair mhór (maw her aWOR), meaning "great mother," and máthair chríona (MAW her KHREE un na).
 Máthair chríona is often alleged to mean "mother of the heart," but it is more accurately translated as "wise mother."
 (The confusion arises because "croi" means "heart," but "crionna" means "wise, prudent.")

 Máthair mhór and máthair chríona fall into the formal category like seanmháthair, but they are more affectionate terms and are sometimes shortened to create a grandparent nickname.
 One of my readers said that her family shortened máthair chríona to Cree to make it more child-friendly.

-Irish names for grandparents have not been widely adopted by the non-Irish like the German Oma or the Italian Nonna, probably due to the difficulties of spelling and pronunciation.
+Irish names for grandparents have not been widely adopted by the non-Irish, as the German Oma or the Italian Nonna have been, probably due to the difficulties of spelling and pronunciation.

 In fact, most Irish children call their grandmothers Granny, Grandma, or Nana, sometimes spelled Nanna.
 Nana seems to be the most popular choice.

 The formal term for a great-grandmother is sin-seanmháthair.
 The Irish word for granddaughter is gariníon (gar in EE in).
 Grandson is garmhac (gar aWOK).